tycrek/ass/.github/PULL_REQUEST_TEMPLATE.md

 ---
-name: feature
+name: Pull Request
-about: Add new features or functionality
+about: Contribute to the project
-title: "[FEATURE] Title"
+title: "Title"
-labels: enhancement
-assignees: ''
+assignees: 'tycrek'
 projects: 1

 ---